-DUI Attorney in South Miami, Florida
+DUI Attorney in Miami, FL

-Our criminal defense attorney, E.J.
+Criminal defense attorney, E.J.
 Hubbs, is Board Certified by the Florida Bar in criminal trial law.
 Board certification is the highest level of evaluation by the Florida Bar of competency and experience within an area of law, as well as professionalism and ethics in practice.

 Attorney E.J.
 Hubbs uses his extensive knowledge of Florida DUI laws to defend against DUI charges for clients who are accused of a variety of DUI crimes under Florida Statutes § 316.193, including: